Vyral/base-template/_posts/2020-03-24-how-will-the-feds-new-interest-rate-affect-home-mortgage-rates.md

 To Quote Matthew Graham, Chief Operating Officer for Mortgage News Daily, “The implication is that consumers should not expect a Fed rate cut to subsequently result in a mortgage rate cut, and in fact, that the recent mortgage rate cut did far more to predict the Fed rate cut.”&nbsp;

-You can read more about the&nbsp;[mortgage rates here](https://www.cnn.com/2020/03/16/success/mortgage-rate-fed-cut/index.html).
+You can read more about the &nbsp;[mortgage rates here](https://www.cnn.com/2020/03/16/success/mortgage-rate-fed-cut/index.html).
 But, if you have any other questions or would like more information, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.